nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 accurate we might have to do more scanning (which will be discussed in later chapters), while quality of service might suffer from the increased scanning activity.

-This is yet another parameter that needs to be looked into and weighted to make sure that optimal results are achived.
+The combination of these two requirements is a parameter that needs to be thought about to make sure that optimal results are achived in a real world implementation.